BaileyJM02/Discord-Statistics-Bot/README.md

 <p align="center">
   <a href="https://open-source.hue.observer/pre-micro/">
-    The story behind Hue
+    The story behind going open source
   </a>
 |
   <a href="https://open-source.hue.observer/">
-    Other open-source projects
+    Other open-source projects by us
   </a>
 </p>